alanning/meteor-load-test/README.md

 ** <b>Important!</b> Please don't load test sites running on meteor.com!
 Use your own servers! **

+You can watch a video presentation about this from Meteor DevShop here:  https://www.youtube.com/watch?v=tCPBGVI3PdA

 This tool utilizes [the Grinder](http://grinder.sourceforge.net/) to manage agents which execute a customized test script capable of speaking DDP with the target Meteor server.
 Each agent simulates 1 or more client connections and records performance metrics.

 Users can configure options such as: